wttech/aet/documentation/src/main/wiki/Comparators.md

 ### Comparators

-Comparator is module which main task is to consume data and compare it with pattern or against defined set of rules.
+The comparator is a module which is responsible for consuming data and comparing it to the pattern or against a defined set of rules.

-Each comparator presented in section below consists of three elements:
+Each comparator presented in the section below consists of three elements:

 * consumed resource type,
 * module name (comparator),